-FileOpen() and FileWrite() can be used to create HTML pages, but this requires first writing the file to the datalogger USR, CRD, or USB drive.
+NOTE FileOpen() and FileWrite() can be used to create HTML pages, but this requires first writing the file to the datalogger's USR drive.
 It is less convenient, and the page will be only as current as it is written to the file.